Group Fairness in Bandit Arm Selection: Experiments

 \subsection{Synthetic Experiments}

 In each synthetic experiment, we generate true coefficient vectors $\beta_i$ by choosing coefficients uniformly at random for each arm $i$.
 Contexts at each timestep $t$ are chosen randomly for each arm $i$.
-Seeds are set at the beginning of each experiment to keep arms consistent between algorithms for a fair comparison.
-Additionally, bias coefficients $\psi_1$ are set uniformly at random with a given mean $\mu=10$.
+Bias coefficients $\psi_1$ are set uniformly at random with mean $\mu=10$.
+Seeds are set at the beginning of each experiment to keep arms consistent between algorithms.